ottiram/WOMBAT/README.md

   0.17102 ]
 </pre>

+<h3>Integrating preprocessing</h3>
+<h4>Simple</h4>

 <p>
-In order to process raw input, WOMBAT supports the integration of arbitrary python code right into the word embedding database.
+In order to process raw input, WOMBAT supports the integration of arbitrary preprocessing python code right into the word embedding database.
 Then, if WOMBAT is accessed with the attribute raw=True, this code is automatically executed in the background.
 </p>

 <p>